 One year ago: Summer-Squash Soup with Parsley Mint Pistou

-Favorite uses: Warm, in wedges, with salad (and even jamón serrano) for dinner.
+Favorite ways to eat this: Alongside tomato bread or in a spread with other Spanish favorites.
+Warm, in wedges, with salad (and even jamón serrano) for dinner.
 Cold, in wedges, with salad for lunch.
 Cut into cubes and served with toothpicks for parties/cheese courses.
 As a sandwich filling, on a crusty baguette with aioli.
 Trust me.

 You can add: Truly anything to this — a cup of slivered greens, slices of red pepper, a handful of peas — but I hope you do not.
 A perfect five-ingredient meal is a rare thing, and shouldn’t be meddled with.